lebigot/realtime_annotate/README.rst

   the current annotation timer as a time stamp.

-- Any typed **digit** adds a **value** to (or changes the value of) the *last* annotation (for example, the glitch at 00:00:12.6 in the screenshot above has value 0).
+- Any typed **digit** adds a **value** to (or changes the value of) the *last* annotation (for example, the inspired part at 00:00:47.2 in the screenshot above has value 2, meaning that this moment is "nicely inspired").

 - Existing annotations can also be **deleted**: the last annotation (from the list of previous annotations) is deleted with the delete